setaman/vue-ellipse-progress/README.md

 The development always happens in `dev` branch.
 You'll find all the latest updates there.
 `dev` will only be merged into the master when all unit tests have been passed, builds are successful, documentation is updated and functionality is verified on the [demo](https://vue-ellipse-progress-demo.netlify.app/#/test) page.
-Before that all changes remain in beta.
+Before all that, changes remain in beta.

 #### Run for local development
 The project was initialized with Vue CLI.
 Execute the following commands to start development locally: